+She previously worked for 10 years as a freelance journalist, writer/editor and communications specialist.
 With a focus on international development and social enterprise, Anna has also worked in-house at international organisations including Euclid Network, Voluntary Service Overseas (VSO) and British Council, as well as for a Brussels-based communications agency.
-She oversaw the communications of the Belgian government's aid work in Tanzania for a year, and has led community/youth media projects in Uganda and Kenya and more recently through the youth charity Exposure in north London.
-Anna is a Fellow of the On Purpose social enterprise programme.
+She ran the communications of the Belgian government's aid work in Tanzania for a year, and has led community/youth media projects in Uganda and Kenya as well as with the youth charity Exposure in north London.